China stocks rise on fewer virus deaths, stimulus hopes

 ** The central bank has taken steps to support the economy, including reducing interest rates and flushing the market with liquidity.
 It has also said it will provide special funds for banks to lend to businesses.

-** It's expected that Beijing will take more proactive countercyclical policies, while the environment of monetary loosening would continue, the brokerage added.
+** It is expected that Beijing will take more proactive countercyclical policies and the environment of monetary loosening will continue, the brokerage added.

 ** Mainland China reported 433 new cases of virus infections on Wednesday, the National Health Commission said on Thursday, up from 406 on the previous day.